The Population Management Law was introduced on 3rd April 2017, and replaced the Housing Control and Right to Work Laws.

 New Residents - aged 16+ or under 16 and working: Every person moving to Guernsey for the first time, or returning to Guernsey, after 3rd April 2017 will need to hold a Certificate or Permit showing that they have permission to live and work here.

 Residents that have been here since before 3rd April 2017: All documents issued under the Housing Control system are valid under the new Law, until they reach their expiry date, or a condition on them is broken.
 If people were resident before 3rd April 2017 and are not working, they will not need a Permit/Certificate.
-Young people will need to get a Permit or Certificate when they turn 16.
+Young people will need to get a Permit or Certificate when they turn 16 or before if they start working.

 Islanders returning to Guernsey: People with full residential qualifications coming back to Guernsey after 3rd April 2017 will need to swap their Status Declaration for a Permanent Resident Certificate.